 Uncertainty surrounding the global economic recovery and the geopolitical environment continue to represent ever-present downside risks in equity markets.
-Equity market returns in Canada will be challenged by crude oil's plight, while in the United States, the strong dollar and higher rates will constitute significant headwinds.
-A sensitivity analysis for our equity portfolio is included in Note 6 to the consolidated financial statements.
+Equity market returns have performed well and rising oil prices and stabilizing commodities prices should help support returns.
+A sensitivity analysis of our equity portfolio is included in Note 6 to the consolidated financial statements.